 As we leave Reid Harbor, the distant Olympic Mountains come back into view to the south, but the morning sun lighting up the snow-capped Mt.
 Baker dominates the panoramic view.
 Postcard perfect scenery for the start of what would prove to be an incredible sightseeing day in the San Juan with Orca Whale encounters.
 Whale watching is just another bonus with the Schooner Zodiac cruises.

 Dungeness crab season opens today, and the crab pots are ready.
+Diners at Fog Harbor are getting excited to order off the crab menu, a favorite amongst many who dine there.
 Just two hours after dropping them into bay, they’re pulled with a catch of about a dozen fresh crabs.
 The tender, juicy, delicious white meat is extracted from the shell after cleaning and boiling the ocean delicacies.
 No butter required here.
 The Salish Sea produces the finest crab you’ll ever sink your teeth into.
 Tonight’s dinner of chorizo beef burgers with shrimp and paprika mayo is grilled on deck, with side dishes of poblano potato salad, asparagus, and a raspberry rosé sorbet dessert.

 As we round the corner out of the Bellingham Strait and into dock at Fairhaven Village, everyone is reveling and reminiscing about the memorable adventure over the last four days.
 The food, the scenery, new friends, sailing knowledge, and a fully accommodative staff all contribute to a fantastic adventure in a panoramic paradise.
 The Schooner Zodiac Seafood and Wine Cruise truly reflects a world class summer vacation destination to keep in mind when planning a visit to the Pacific Northwest.